Consumers should always be mindful of whom they do business with as well as the terms and conditions involved in any business they choose to do.

 Mind you, these are not the most nor highest trending complaints.
 These complaints fall under the worst due to either how extreme they are, the dollar amount of the complaints and the vulnerability of the consumer.

-Business opportunities and work-at-home offers: With the high unemployment rate in the United States, many consumers are looking for jobs or just extra ways to make money.
+Business opportunities and work-at-home offer: With the high unemployment rate in the United States, many consumers are looking for jobs or just extra ways to make money.
 Many companies are legitimate and offer consumers real work for job opportunities.
 Just BE CAREFUL.
-Scams usually want to invest or purchase product using the to with upfront.
+Scams usually want to invest or purchase product upfront.
 Again, this in itself doesn’t mean the offer is a scam, just look into the offer and make sure it is legit.

 Violations of do-not-call and other telemarketing rights: The good news on this one, it just causes annoyances.
 If you’re getting unsolicited calls, make sure all your phone numbers are on the Federal Do Not Call list.
 You can register your number online in less than a minute.
 Go to https://www.donotcall.gov/register/reg.aspx.
 You can also verify if your number is already on the Federal list by checking at https://www.donotcall.gov/confirm/conf.aspx.